leeb48/Ticketing-App/readme.md

 - [x] main event search bar that lists the events
 - [x] send the selected seats to booking controller and retrieve the correct tickets
 - [x] create the booking and display it on the checkout page

-Start here
-- [ ] mark seats on the venue based on their status (available, sold, pending)
+- [x] mark seats on the venue based on their status (available, sold, pending)
- - [ ] use distributed lock to mark the seats during checkout step
+ - [x] use distributed lock to mark the seats during checkout step
-- [ ] create checkout step using stripe

 ## Events
 - [x] create the tickets when events are created